codeuniversity/student-council/statute/statute.md

 2. the General Assemblies of the Study Programmes,
 3. the Student Council.

-(2) The Student General Assembly is composed of all students properly enrolled at the time of the meeting.
+(2) The Student General Assembly is composed of the student body  at the time of the meeting.

-(3) The General Assembly of the Study Programmes shall be composed of all students of the respective degree programmes (Product Management, Interaction Design or Software Engineering) properly enrolled at the time of the meeting.
+(3) The General Assembly of the Study Programmes shall be composed of members of the student body  of the respective degree programmes (Product Management, Interaction Design or Software Engineering) at the time of the meeting.

 (4) The Student Council is composed of

 1. the three elected members to the Senate,
-2. the four student members of the standing committees (Research commission, Commission for quality assurance in project based learning, Board of Examiners and Admissions committee),
+2. the five student members of the standing committees (Research commission, Commission for quality assurance in project based learning, Board of Examiners, Admissions committee (2) and Strategie and Development),
 3. two additional council members (one female and one male),
 4. a chairperson of the council.

 (5) Additional representatives elected by the organs are not part of the Student Council.

-4 - Elections to the organs of the student body
+## 4 - Elections to the organs of the student body

-_(_1) All students properly enrolled at the time are entitled to vote.
+(1) All members of the student body at the time are entitled to vote.

-If students properly enrolled at the time are not present, they may use an      electronic voting system, evaluated and managed by the presidium, to cast their vote.
+If members of the student body are not present, they may use an electronic voting system, evaluated and managed by the presidium, to cast their vote.

-(2) All students properly enrolled at the time of the elections are entitled to be voted for._ \
+(2) All members of the student body at the time of the elections, who are not on leave semester, are entitled to be voted for.
- \
-_

 (3) The Student Assembly elects in the following order